 The whitening gel developed by GLO Science and dental health expert, Dr. Jonathan B. Levine, contains 100% pure hydrogen peroxide.
 This active whitening ingredient has a long track record of successful use in dental offices, and it's proven safe and effective for teeth whitening.
 In addition to being an excellent whitener, hydrogen peroxide also contains natural antimicrobial properties beneficial for oral health.

-AuraGlow uses a completely different gel formula, and this gel contains carbamide peroxide as an active ingredient.
-This is a major red flag for anyone concerned about carbamide peroxide side effects on teeth.
+Auraglow uses a completely different gel formula, and this gel contains carbamide peroxide as an active ingredient.
+This water-soluble compound has many applications, from sanitizing to earwax removal, treatment of ear infections, and even teeth whitening.
+For some this can be considered a red flag, especially for those concerned about carbamide peroxide side effects on teeth.

 What should you be concerned about?

 For one thing, hydrogen peroxide has triple the whitening strength of carbamide.
 A stronger active whitening agent can help you get better results in less time.
-However, that's not even the main reason to be hesitant about AuraGlow's gel formula.
+However, that's not the main reason we think you should be hesitant about Auraglow's gel formula.
 Carbamide peroxide breaks down into urea and ammonia, which may be caustic.
 Alternatively, hydrogen peroxide breaks down into clean oxygen and harmless water.
 The reason why companies use carbamide is because it's easier to store and doesn't require specially designed packaging like patented GLO Vials to make sure it stays active and effective.

 Our belief is that teeth whitening gel should be safe to use, and GLO Science's gel formula is sensitivity-free and contains zero carbamide peroxide.
 This is a key reason why GLO devices and teeth whitening products are preferred by those seeking a gentler, easy teeth whitening experience.